rust-lang/rust/src/doc/rustc-dev-guide/src/compiler-src.md

 ## Other

-There are a lot of other things in the `rust-lang/rust` repo that are related to building a full rust distribution.
+There are a lot of other things in the `rust-lang/rust` repo that are related to building a full Rust distribution.
 Most of the time you don't need to worry about them.

 These include: